 The massive exhibit hall, featuring Main Street NJEA, education vendors, publishers, field trip opportunities, colleges and universities, NJEA Member Benefits sponsored vendors, the Member Showcase, the Nicky Fifth series author Lisa Funari-Willever, and so much more will return for the in-person convention only.

 Workshops that are presented remotely will be optimized for the virtual environment and will generally not be broadcasts of the in-person workshops.
 All sessions—both virtual and in person—will require pre-registration.
 No walk-ins will be permitted for in-person sessions in the convention center.

 Boardwalk Run returns

 The very popular George M. Adams Boardwalk Run and Fun Walk, a 5K event, is scheduled to return to this year’s convention.
-This year, registration for the run will be electronic.
-More details concerning registration and safety protocols will appear in the October NJEA Review, and on njeaconvention.org as soon as available.
+This year, registration for the run will be electronic and the run will be virtual.
+More details concerning the run will appear on njeaconvention.org as soon as available.